MonicaG/MonicaG.github.io/_posts/2018-08-09-problem-solving-checklist.markdown

 ---
 title: Problem Solving Checklist
 layout: post
-description: My notes on learning Swift.
-This post covers optionals.
+description: A checklist to myself on how to approach problems.
 category: programming
 ---